Health Authority Engagement Surveys

 2021 Doctors of BC Health Authority Engagement Survey

-For consistency, the same benchmark engagement questions asked on an annual basis.
-Overall, physicians are feeling less satisfied with their health authority as a place to practice medicine, and have concerns regarding access to resources, and workplace safety.
-The results show several questions regarding senior leadership remained stable in 2021.
-This year, it was noted that trust in local leadership is greater than at the health authority level.
+The results from the 2021 survey show that overall, physicians are feeling less satisfied with their health authority as a place to practice medicine, and have concerns regarding access to resources, and workplace safety.
+While several questions regarding senior leadership remained stable, it was noted that trust in local leadership is greater than at the health authority level.
 While challenges remain, and fundamental systemic change will take time, these results will be harnessed to help improve the workplace for all in BC’s healthcare system.

 Survey report